WASHINGTON, D.C. – December 1, 2022 – (Motor Sports NewsWire) –

 Description: This recall involves model year 2018 through 2022 base model Kubota RTV-XG850 Utility Vehicles, known as the “Sidekick.”
 “Sidekick” and/or the model number are on the side of the utility vehicle.
 Data plates on the side of the recalled vehicles have the model number and serial numbers ranging from 10001-50018, X0001-X0139, and Y0001-Y1312.

-Consumers should immediately stop using the recalled utility vehicles and contact an authorized Kubota dealer for a free inspection and free repair.
+Remedy: Consumers should immediately stop using the recalled utility vehicles and contact an authorized Kubota dealer to schedule a free inspection and free repair.
 Kubota is contacting all known purchasers directly.